 - Given the unpredictable security situation and very high threat of terrorist activity, we strongly recommend that you register your travel and contact details with us so we can contact you in an emergency.

 - Be a smart traveller.
 Before heading overseas:

 Entry and exit

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 All Australians need to obtain a visa before entering Iraq.

-The Kurdish Regional Government allows some travellers to enter Iraqi Kurdistan (IK) – the provinces of Dahuk, Erbil and Sulaymaniyah without an Iraqi visa.
+The Kurdish Regional Government allows some travellers to enter Iraqi Kurdistan (IK) – the provinces of Dahuk, Erbil and Sulaymaniyah – without an Iraqi visa.
 In these circumstances, the Kurdish Regional Government issues its own entry “visa”.
-These IK “visas” are not valid for travel outside the provinces of Dahuk, Erbil and Sulaymaniyah.
+These “visas” are not valid for travel outside the provinces of Dahuk, Erbil and Sulaymaniyah.
 Visitors without the appropriate Iraqi visa may be arrested and detained if attempting to enter other provinces of Iraq.

-In 2010 the Iraqi Government advised that some foreigners will be required to get a blood test report before entering Iraq.
-You should contact the nearest Embassy or Consulate of Iraq for the most up-to-date information on visa requirements.
+Some foreigners may be required to get a blood test report before entering Iraq.
+Contact the nearest Embassy or Consulate of Iraq for the most up-to-date information on visa requirements.